Arciro/fusion2urdf/README.md

 In addition to that, make sure that this script currently supports only "Rigid", "Slider" and "Revolute".

+Eventually, Finally, be careful when designing your robot to ensure it is not too small, as this would result in low inertia values in the URDF file.
+When loading controllers with "high" PID gains, such as the default ones that are generated, launching the controller.launch file could cause the Gazebo simulator to crash.
+If you do need a small robot, make sure to reduce the PID gain values in `controller.yaml` and then relaunch the `controller.launch` file.

 ## Complex Kinematic Loops and Spherical joints (may be fixed later):